KarlosMoodios/omdb-website/README.md

 This website was created by following a tutorial provided by GeekProbin on YouTube.com ( https://www.youtube.com/watch?v=1VjdxCTBfUI )

-I have made addition changes to the html, css and script files to try and make it my own a little bit.
+I have made additional changes to the html, css and script files to try and make it my own a little bit.

 The changes are:
 HTML